-I would venture to suggest that health cannot easily be maintained over the long term without the regular incorporation of cleansing baths.
-If traditional cultures valued therapeutic cleansing baths back when our world was pristine with clean water, air, and unprocessed, additive free food, one can only imagine how important a gentle and regular detoxification bathing protocol is today given our toxic soup world with chemicals and other biologically disrupting agents nearly everywhere!
+I would venture to suggest that health cannot easily be maintained over the long term without the regular incorporation of detox baths.
+If traditional cultures valued therapeutic cleansing baths back when our world was pristine with clean water, air, and unprocessed, additive-free food, one can only imagine how important a gentle and regular detoxification bathing protocol is today given our toxic soup world with chemicals and other biologically disrupting agents nearly everywhere!

 The reason water as hot as can be tolerated is typically used is because this initially draws toxins to the surface of the skin, as described by Dr. Hazel Parcells in her book The Pioneer Nutritionist Dr. Hazel Parcells in Her Own Words.
 Then, as the water gradually cools down, the toxins are pulled into the water via the principle of osmosis – the weak energy from the cooling water draws from the strong energy from the body heated up initially by the very hot water.

-Dissolve 4 cups of baking soda in a regular size tubful of water as hot as you can tolerate.
+Dissolve 4 cups of aluminum-free baking soda (source) in a regular size tubful of water as hot as you can tolerate.
 Use more as needed if your tub is oversized.
 Stay in the bath until the water has cooled which will take approximately 45 minutes.
-Do not rinse after the bath – simply towel dry.
+Do not rinse after the bath.
+Simply towel dry.

-This bath is beneficial for exposure to irradiated food, swollen glands, sore throat or soreness of the gums and mouth.
-It is also beneficial for those with digestive impairment such as the inability to hold food in the stomach comfortably (source).
+This bath is beneficial for exposure to irradiated food, swollen glands, sore throat (including strep throat) or soreness of the gums and mouth.
+It is also beneficial for those with digestive impairment such as the inability to hold food in the stomach comfortably.

-Dissolve 2 cups of epsom salts in a regular sized bath.
+Dissolve 2 cups of Epsom salts (source) in a regular sized bath.
 Use more as needed if your tub is oversized.
 The temperature should be comfortably warm but not overly hot.
 Soak for at least 12 minutes and up to 20-30 minutes.
 Rinse and towel dry.

 Do not rinse or shower but simply towel dry after the bath is complete.
 This bath will likely make you tired so do it in the evening before bed if possible.